How can I learn to meditate?

 Hakomi is a Hopi word that means “who are you in relation to these many realms” or “how do you relate?”
 Or even simply, “Who are you?”

-The practice of Hakomi is a way of accessing core beliefs — the ways we organize our experience – and bringing them into consciousness through the mindful (and willing) participation of the client so that one might be able to live more freely.
+The practice of Hakomi is a way of accessing core beliefs — the ways we organize our experience – and bringing them into consciousness through the mindful participation of the client so that one might be able to live more freely.

 Fundamental principles of Hakomi include:

-- nonviolence — reverence for life
+- nonviolence — reverence for life and a commitment to non-coercion

-- unity — a participatory universe
+- unity — we live in a participatory and interconnected universe

 You can read more about Hakomi online, particularly here and here.